tytydraco/yessleep/out/Last_year_we_were_visited_by_an_evil_entity_calling_itself_Santa_This_year_he_came_back.md

 "Grown ups can be put on the naughty list too."

-Then, the animated blanket *flew*, like a magic carpet reminiscent of Aladdin.
+Then, the animated blanket *flew*, soaring like some evil bird.
 I screamed as it flew at me and instinctively squeezed off a round.
 The thundering gunshot rang in my ears.
 I either missed or it didn't do any good.
 The evil blanket soared over my head and flew towards the stairs.

 I chased after it, but it was fast.
 I watched as it reached the kid's room and slipped in through the gap between the door and the floor.